Internship Training Manual

 D. Use of CAPS Resources

 CAPS resources are to be used for purposes consistent with the agency’s goals and mission.
 Use of CAPS resources (computer and video equipment, copying equipment, fax, long-distance telephone, etc.) for personal objectives and purposes is forbidden.
-Examples would include communication with the trainee’s home department about dissertation issues, copying materials for dissertation or research purposes unrelated to CAPS, making long-distance calls to prospective employers, and making long-distance calls to significant others.
-If the trainee is in doubt about the appropriateness of his/her use of CAPS resources, she/he should contact the administrative assistant.
+Examples include communication with the trainee’s home department about dissertation issues, copying materials for dissertation or research purposes unrelated to CAPS, making long-distance calls to prospective employers, and making long-distance calls to significant others.
+If the trainee is in doubt about the appropriateness of their use of CAPS resources, they should contact the office manager.

 It is EXTREMELY important that interns abide by all expectations of maintaining the privacy of CAPS clients.
-This includes but is not limited to: keeping conversations (telephone, in-person, and any written communication) confidential and out of sight or hearing of non-CAPS personnel; minimizing any confidential information stored in your office or desk; and cleaning out your office and desk of all client information at the end of internship.
+This includes but is not limited to: keeping conversations (telephone, in-person, and any written communication) confidential and out of sight or hearing of non-CAPS personnel; utilizing locked file in mail room for storage of materials which contain confidential information; not using the computer in public locations where client information could be seen; and deleting all video recordings at the end of internship.

 E. Non—IU CAPS Employment